palaa159/Docs/tutorials/01-GettingStarted.md

 ![OpenBCI Dongle](../assets/images/dongle.png)

 The OpenBCI USB Dongle has an integrated RFDuino that communicates with the RFDuino on the OpenBCI board.
-The dongle establishes a serial (if you're working on a MAC) or COM (if you're on PC or Linux) connection with your computer with its on-board FTDI chip.
+The dongle establishes a serial connection with your computer's on-board FTDI chip.
+The serial port is called /dev/ttyUSB* (if you're using Linux or Mac) or COM* (if you're using Windows) .
 You'll be connecting to this serial port from the OpenBCI GUI or whatever other software you want to end up using to interface your OpenBCI board.

 ### 3. Your Electrode Starter Kit (ESK) Or Other Electrodes